code4lib/code-of-conduct/code_of_conduct.md

 organizers or channel administrators or volunteers.
 Reports of harassment will be addressed immediately.

-Harassment is understood as *any* behavior that threatens another person or group, or otherwise makes that person or group feel unsafe or uncomfortable, It includes offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, religion, sexual and/or
+Harassment is understood as any behavior that threatens another person or group, or produces an unsafe environment.
+It includes offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, religion, sexual and/or